madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-search/ai-fs-search.md

 ## Task 6: Enabling File Uploads for Vector Search

 1. Allow file uploads to enhance AI Vector Search capabilities.
+2. These PDF files are uploaded internal Knowledge Repository, that is files stored in OCI Object Storage Bucket which are accessible only with in the Organization.

     ```sql
       <copy>